codex-team/hawk.workers/workers/paymaster/README.md

 }
 ```

-### DailyCheckEvent
+### WorkspacePlanChargeEvent

-When receives DailyCheckEvent worker goes through workspaces and check if today is a payday.
+When receives WorkspacePlanChargeEvent worker goes through workspaces and check if today is a payday.
 If so, purchase workspace plan.

-DailyCheckEvent doesn't have any payload.
+WorkspacePlanChargeEvent doesn't have any payload.

 ### PlanChangedEvent